omakoleg/typescript-practices/docs/pages/language/utility-types.md

 };
 ```

-This 2 definitions are equal:
+These 2 definitions are equal:

 ```ts
 type ObjectWithStringKeys = { [key: string]: any };